 This is a major problem, because the leading cause of ill health and death in Australia is chronic disease.
 Over 11 million Australians had been diagnosed with at least one of eight chronic diseases (across all age groups), and approx. 25 per cent of the population had two or more chronic diseases in 2014–2015.3

 When should you review your life insurance policy?

 Major “trigger” events can be opportune times to review your life insurance or to buy if you don’t have it.
 Buying a new house, whereby you’re committing to a mortgage, can be a good milestone to check you’re adequately covered through life insurance.
 If you’re a new parent or adding another member to the family, your financial situation will change, and so it’s also a great time to review your life insurance policy to ensure your dependents will be covered.

 Other trigger events include getting married, getting a raise at work, buying an investment property, and any other events that affect your financial circumstances and responsibilities.

-Life insurance can protect you and your family in case of unexpected death, injury or illness.
+Life insurance can protect you and your family in case of unexpected serious illness or death.
 Most Australians with dependents don’t have adequate life insurance to protect them against unforeseen situations.
 It’s vital to review whether you have adequate life insurance particularly during major milestones such as getting married and buying a new house.

 Real Insurance offers award-winning, affordable life insurance for singles and families.
 Find out more on our website or apply for a quote online today.